aya49/202105_sfu_cmpt_127/labs/04/README.md

 **HINTS**
 - Don't forget to keep adding appropriate function calls to your test driver as you go along.
-- An example of **stubing** is to replace the body with `return 0` if your function is supposed to return an `int`.
+- An example of **stubbing** is to replace the body with `return 0` if your function is supposed to return an `int`.
 This way, your program compiles even if your function body is incomplete.
     - If your code compiles, then implement the two functions of practice 01.1.
     - Compile and execute your test driver.
 Note that this time, your test driver is testing the functions you have implemented for practice 01.1.
 Are these functions working as expected?.
     - Repeat the above two steps until all functions have been designed, implemented and tested.